leroyleow/docker-course/docs/Git/Gitreadme.md

 git pull <alias:origin> <branch:master>

+In the branch, if want to get specific commit, type "git cherry-pick <git hash>"

 ## Fork
 ### What is Fork?
 In Git, a fork is a copy of a repository.
 It allows you to create a new repository based on the code of an existing repository, but with the ability to make changes without affecting the original repository.
 This is commonly used for open-source projects, where developers can fork the main repository, make changes, and then submit a pull request to have their changes merged into the main repository